 COLA is deeply invested in providing high-quality study abroad experiences for our students – we think study abroad is crucial for developing culturally sensitive and informed global citizens.
 We offer over a dozen faculty-led programs that are easy to enroll in — you earn UNH credits and keep your UNH financial aid package.
 Additionally, UNH offers hundreds of other study abroad options that have been vetted for you.
 COLA awards scholarships for study abroad to help defray the costs, but keep in mind that, given currency exchange rates and cost of living, it is sometimes less expensive to study abroad than it is to stay on campus.

-Sixty-eight percent of last year’s graduating class in COLA completed at least one internship while at UNH.
+Sixty-three percent of last year’s graduating class in COLA completed at least one internship while at UNH.
 We’d like that figure to be 100%.
 Our faculty and staff are committed to helping students find a meaningful internship.

 Additionally, our Career and Professional Success Office cultivates internships for UNH students and keeps a current database of opportunities.
 Some majors within COLA require the completion of an internship, such as the English/journalism major, and faculty in those programs work closely with students on placements.
 Every major in COLA has a mechanism to support credited internships.
 We are always hard at work with regional business, technology and non-profit sectors and with our COLA alumni network to develop new internships for our students.